 JPG, PNG, or PDF — Which File Format Should You Actually Use?

 Every time you save an image or document, you face this question.
 And honestly?
 Most people just guess.
-Let's clear up the confusion once and for all.
+Let's clear up the confusion once and for all — with real examples, not just theory.

 The Quick Answer